T20X/notes/low latency/lock-free.md

 ## std::atomic<T> variables

+atomic operations are no substitute for barriers where they are needed.
+When an object isn't used by multiple threads (like a refcount only used in the current thread) the compiler can remove the atomic part and generate fast unthreaded code

 ### memory_order_acuqire

 **memory_order_acquire** - no reads or writes in the current thread can be reordered before this load.